bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, CSS for the slider." />
 </p>

-The actual animation is happening in CSS.
-You&apos;ll see this transition left 700 milliseconds cubic-bezier with a bunch of numbers in here.
-And I&apos;ll tell you about where those come from in a minute.
+<p>The actual animation is happening in CSS.
+You&apos;ll see this transition
+left 700 milliseconds cubic-bezier with a bunch of numbers in here.
+And I&apos;ll tell you about where those come from in a minute.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 368. style for slider wrapper ul and ul li (219) ~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">